 The jungle layout has also been tweaked and streamlined for faster play.
 Drake buffs have been changed to have a more active impact, too.
 For example, ocean drake now gives a damage vamp instead of passive regeneration.
-When the Elder dragon is defeated toward the end of the game, it gives three times the effect as the drakes before it.
+When you defeat the Elder dragon toward the end of the game, it gives three times the effect as the drakes before it.

 What champions are in Wild Rift?

 Currently more than 50 champions are available in the Wild Rift beta.
-These include most classic champions like Annie, Malphite, and Nasus, as well as later releases like Seraphine, Yasuo, and Camille.
-Every champ has been completely redesigned and rebuilt from scratch, so not all current skins will be available at launch.
+These include most classic champions such as Annie, Malphite, and Nasus, as well as later releases like Seraphine, Yasuo, and Camille.
+Riot Games completely redesigned and rebuilt every champ from scratch, so not all current skins will be available at launch.

 It’s worth noting that there are no intentions to bring the full 150+ LoL roster to Wild Rift.
-Champs that best fit the new control scheme will be adapted first, and in the future there may even be mobile-only champs released.
-Here’s a full list of Wild Rift champions that have been released so far:
+Obviously, Riot is focused on the champs that best fit the new control scheme.
+In the future, the developer could even release mobile-only champs.
+Here’s a full list of Wild Rift champions we’ve seen so far:

 Wild Rift champions: